IOC president Bach coy as members call for rule change to extend his term

 “Thank you very much for your kind words of support, because I think these words of support are not only directed to me, they are directed to all of us,” he said.

-Bach added the expressions of support for his leadership went “straight to my heart”.

-“I always appreciate this support, friendship and the love expressed by Mr Watanabe,” Bach said.
+Bach added the expressions of support for his leadership went “straight to my heart”, saying: “I always appreciate this support, friendship and the love expressed by Mr Watanabe.”

 Nevertheless, he added: “Having said this, you also know I am very loyal to the Olympic Charter.
 Being a core author of this Olympic Charter drives me to be more loyal to this Olympic Charter.